 In the brooder, your chicks should stay for approximately 6 weeks or until they grow their mature feathers.

-Once your chicks reach 3 to 4 weeks of age then they are now permitted to go out from the brooder.
+Once your chicks reach 3 to 4 weeks of age, they are permitted to leave the brooder.

 When an Incubator May Not Be Necessary For Chicks?